nhsconnect/NHS-Booking-API/pages/explore/search_patient_appointments.md

 {% include important.html content="Site under development by NHS Digital, it is advised not to develop against these specifications until a formal announcement has been made." %}

-## Use cases ##
+## Use case ##

-1 A system requests appointments from the registry which have been registered for a specific patient.
-**NB The registry has not yet been delivered.**

-2 A system requests appointments which have been registered for a specific patient from a Provider system.
+A system requests appointments which have been registered for a specific patient from a Provider system.

 ## Security ##